Talent Compensator Fly Lines

 Your Effective Salmon Fly Swim Time & Drowned Head Section

-Bin the foreign 'talent compensator' technology regardless how easy it appears to be to fish with as at any reasonable distance of salmon fly presentation you're losing up to 1/3rd of your salmon fly swim time as it's nearly impossible unless you're Paul Daniels to re align at distance the angle of a short fat shooting head with the matching super thin 'talent compensator' running line unless you're happy just kidding yourself on you're fishing optimally.
+Understand the 'talent compensator' technology regardless how easy it appears to be to fish with as at any reasonable distance of salmon fly presentation you're losing up to 1/3rd of your salmon fly swim time as it's nearly impossible to re-align at distance the angle of a short fat shooting head with the matching super thin 'talent compensator' running line unless you're happy just thinking you're optimally fishing.
 Add the time your fly is 'out of control' at distance over the full course of the fishing day and you're probably talking about a loss of at least an hour or more of your 'effective' fly fishing time.
 When playing a salmon it's also much easier for a fish to drown the head section of a short bulky shooting head which can easily place excessive pressure on the hook hold as opposed to a longer (less drag) long bellied Speyline head section which usually always can be lifted up clear of the water when a fish is hooked.

 Mending The Fly Line To The Salmon Fly

-To the fly, to the fly, to the fly are the words that should be going through your mind on every power stroke delivery with a properly loaded Speycast when turning that line on or immediately prior to delivery to the river is just as satisfying as seeing that V shape bullet head powering through the sky on the back of total crisp peripheral vision aware timed release off the water regardless of your leading hand.
-If your salmon fishing thoughts are not 100% on the depth, speed and stream behaviour of your salmon fly then you need to be rethinking your salmon fly fishing strategy because you'll be wasting valuable and potentially productive fishing time.
+Mending 'to the fly, to the fly, to the fly' are the words that should be going through your mind on every power stroke delivery with a properly loaded Speycast when mending that line on or immediately prior to delivery to the river which is just as satisfying as seeing that V shape bullet head powering through the sky on the back of total crisp peripheral vision aware timed release off the water regardless of your leading hand.
+If your salmon fishing thoughts are not 100% on the depth, speed and stream behaviour of your salmon fly then you need to rethink your salmon fly fishing strategy because you'll be wasting valuable and potentially otherwise productive fishing time.